yugabyte/terraform-provider-ybm/docs/resources/integration.md

 ---
 page_title: "ybm_integration Resource - YugabyteDB Aeon"
 description: |-
-  The resource to create an export configuration for the integration you want to use in YugabyteDB Aeon.
+  Use this resource to create export configurations.
+Export configurations define parameters for connecting to third party tools, such as Datadog, for exporting cluster metrics and logs.
-  Using the configuration you created, connect to your cluster:
+  To use an export configuration, assign it to a cluster using the following resources:
-  -  Export metrics using resource ybm_associate_metrics_exporter_cluster
+  -Export metrics using resource ybm_associate_metrics_exporter_cluster -Export query logs using resource ybm_db_query_logging -Export audit logs using resource ybm_db_audit_logging
 ---

 # ybm_integration (Resource)

-The resource to create an export configuration for the integration you want to use in YugabyteDB Aeon.
+Use this resource to create export configurations.
+Export configurations define parameters for connecting to third party tools, such as Datadog, for exporting cluster metrics and logs.

-Using the configuration you created, connect to your cluster:
+To use an export configuration, assign it to a cluster using the following resources:
-	-  Export metrics using resource `ybm_associate_metrics_exporter_cluster`
+-Export metrics using resource `ybm_associate_metrics_exporter_cluster` -Export query logs using resource `ybm_db_query_logging` -Export audit logs using resource `ybm_db_audit_logging`

 ## Example Usage